When You Have Concerns About Child Welfare Services

 - If we cannot assist you, we will explain why and attempt to direct you to someone who can help.

 How We May Help You Resolve the Concern or Complaint

-The Executive Assistant may do any of the following to help coordinate a resolution to the concern or complaint:
+The Business Operations Coordinator may do any of the following to help coordinate a resolution to the concern or complaint:

 - Discuss the complaint with the worker and/or supervisor and suggest a resolution;

 - Suggest a meeting with you, the worker and quality assurance staff to find a resolution to the complaint or concern;